April 21, 1932 – November 18, 2021

 In 1955, Slide joined the Buddy Johnson band and made his first recording with them on August 15, for Mercury Records.
 He continued recording with them through June of 1957.
 In 1958 he first recorded with Johnny Richards (January 15), then on January 22 did a two trombone date with Curtis Fuller for Blue Note Records.
 During this time he also recorded with Lionel Hampton.
 On May 6, 1958, he did his first recording of many with the Maynard Ferguson band.

 Slide started his own octet in 1959 and did several recordings.
 In the '60s he remained active as a player and composer/arranger.
 In 1968 he went to Europe with Woody Herman and settled in Berlin to arrange for European radio orchestras.
-He returned to the US in 1977 and has continued to be active in a variety of groups ever since.
+He returned to the US in 1977 and continued to be active in a variety of groups.